Leaf Identification

 ‘Saratoga’ Identification

-The ‘Saratoga’ variety grows slower, has more narrow and pendulous, and are a more yellow/green color compared to the traditional tree.
+The ‘Saratoga’ variety grows slower, is more narrow and pendulous, and is a more yellow/green color compared to the traditional tree.

 [photo forthcoming]